 - If the seed is in a fleshy fruit like squash or eggplant, scoop out the seed mass and place it in a jar with water at room temperature.
 Let it sit for a few days, stirring occasionally to loosen any of the flesh still attached to the seeds.
 After a few days, the viable seeds will be sitting at the bottom of the jar.
 Strain and then let them dry completely before storing.

-- Tomatoes are a bit different as they can benefit from fermenting.
+- Tomatoes are a bit different as the seeds need to be fermented.
 Read about How to Save Heirloom Tomato Seeds.

 - Some seeds inside fruit such as dry gourds and peppers are easy to collect.
 Cut open the fruit and remove the seeds to dry on a paper towel.